The Good Shepherd

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Edward Wilson, the only witness to his father's suicide and member of the Skull and Bones Society while a student at Yale, is a morally upright young man who values honor and discretion, qualities that help him to be recruited for a career in the newly founded OSS.
 His dedication to his work does not come without a price though, leading him to sacrifice his ideals and eventually his family.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Matt Damon's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure